KeenMate/training/C#/Console/GuessTheNumber/Readme.md

 ## Technical details

+* Program will load minimum and maximum number from which the random number will be generated from Application Configuration file (https://msdn.microsoft.com/cs-cz/library/ms184658.aspx)
 * use Random class to generate the number
 * validate user's input (only integer numbers are allowed)
 * when the difference between user's number and to be guessed number